-In August 2021, we entered into a sales agreement with Cowen and Company LLC, or Cowen, as sales agent, pursuant to which we may issue and sell shares of our common stock for an aggregate maximum offering price of \$100.0 million under an at-the-market offering program, or the 2021 ATM program.
+In August 2021, we entered into a sales agreement with Cowen and Company LLC, or Cowen, as sales agent, pursuant to which we may issue and sell shares of our common stock for an aggregate maximum offering price of \$100.0 million under an at-the-market offering program, or 2021 ATM program.
 We will pay Cowen up to 3% of gross proceeds for the common stock sold through the 2021 ATM program.
-As of September 30, 2022, no shares of common stock have been sold under the 2021 ATM program.
+During the first quarter of 2023, we sold 2,646,458 shares of common stock at a price of \$6.80 per share under the 2021 ATM program for aggregate gross proceeds of approximately \$18.0 million.
+Net proceeds were approximately \$17.5 million after commissions of approximately \$0.5 million were paid to Cowen as sales agent.
+As of March 31, 2023, approximately \$82.0 million remains available for the offer and sales of shares of common stock under the 2021 ATM program.